How do campers INVESTIGATE at Foley?

 Counselors provide endless hours of instruction at the activities where camper's have the opportunity to investigate new horizons at Foley.
 Campers can choose from over 30 activities, go on a wilderness trip, or simply walking through the woods with a flashlight.
 We are all driven by curiosity.
 Curiosity spurs us to investigate.
 And this investigation develops us into the people we are!
 A little curiosity at camp goes a long way.

 At Camp Foley we recognize the importance of setting and attaining goals.
 Our counselors challenge campers to set and work toward achieving both activity and character goals.
 Goals inspire campers to investigate new passions, strengthen specific character traits or perfect a current skill.
 We encourage parents to discuss goals with their camper before camp!

 Our Tradition & Our Future

 In 1924, our founder, Fr.
 John P. Foley, would celebrate each camper’s journey of investigation by starting Foley traditions that vary from our Award’s Campfire to an early morning swim.
 Some of our third generation campers have the opportunity to investigate the aspects of camp that their parents and grandparents loved while discovering their own passions as well.

-Within our 90 years, continuity and experience reassures parents that their children are in good hands.
+For over 95 years, continuity and experience has reassured parents that their children were in good hands.
 Bob Schmid was a camper under Father Foley and later became the director in the 1940’s.
 He and his wife, Vi Schmid, directed the camp into the 70s when their daughter, Marie Schmid, took over.
 Alli Faricy, Marie's daughter, now works alongside Marie as a co-director.